Murry Guggenheim House: History

 In 1903, Murry Guggenheim (1858–1939), son of Meyer Guggenheim, bought property in West Long Branch to build a summer residence for himself and his wife, Leonie.
 The Beaux-Arts architecture firm of Carrère and Hastings was hired to design the building.
 The firm had achieved prominence with the design for the New York Public Library in 1897.
 The mansion was started in 1903 and completed in 1905.
 An addition was built in 1967 on the north side that doubled the available space for the library.
 In 2003, the library underwent a second expansion, for $14 million, which increased its capacity by 100,000 books.

 Description

 The building is a two-story Beaux-Arts style mansion with curved side wings and Palladian arcades.
 The exterior is covered with white stucco.
 The interior features a grand corridor with Ionic columns.
+The billiard room is paneled in chestnut, while the living room is finished in walnut.
+A central corridor with a marble floor provides access to the principal rooms on the first floor.

 The design by Carrère and Hastings was honored with a gold medal by the New York Chapter of the American Institute of Architects in 1903.
 It was styled after the Grand Trianon in Versailles.